-The College facilitates research, engagement, and impact of regional, national and international excellence across our research themes, recognized through high profile, quality and peer-reviewed, publications, awards and prizes, prestigious grant capture and other means of external recognition.
+The Institute facilitates research, engagement, and impact of regional, national and international excellence across the four research themes, recognized through high profile, quality and peer-reviewed, publications, awards and prizes, prestigious grant capture and other means of external recognition.
 Specific focus concerns are:

-- Access to College researchers with experience of grant capture and research award panel membership, especially UKRI
+• Access to Institute researchers with experience of grant capture and research award panel membership, especially UKRI

-- Engaging with national and international research visitors through seminars, workshops and a visiting researcher scheme
+• Engaging with national and international researchers through seminars, workshops and a visiting researcher scheme

-- Raising awareness within the College towards societal needs and economic concerns
+• Raising awareness within the Institute towards societal needs and economic concerns

 The College is fully committed to the Concordat to Support the Career Development for Researchers and provides support for researchers at all stages of their careers.
 We support researchers by:

-- Involving College ECR representatives in the College Research and Impact Group and its activities
+• Involving ECR representatives in the Institute’s Research and Impact Strategy Committee and its activities

-- Recognising the variety of research, engagement and impact activities present in the College including creative practice as research and cultural engagement
+• Recognising the variety of research, engagement and impact activities present in the Institute including creative practice as research and cultural engagement

-- Providing time for research by supporting the principle of parity of protected time within schools and by offering College-wide study leave where it is well justified
+• Providing time for research by supporting the principle of parity of protected time within schools and by offering Institute-wide study leave where it is well justified

-- Representing the College’s research community’s interests and voice in the University
+• Representing the Institute’s research community’s interests and voice in the University

-- Involving the College in strategic University-wide initiatives
+• Involving the Institute in strategic University-wide initiatives

-- Raising awareness of the College’s research, engagement and impact achievements, priorities, and strengths across the University, wider community, and internationally
+• Raising awareness of the Institute’s research, engagement and impact achievements, priorities, and strengths across the University, wider community, and internationally

 - Enable and encourage all researchers to apply for appropriate (career level and discipline specific) high-quality research funding on a regular basis